joaquinrz/capi-aks/README.md

 # AKS Multi-Cluster Fleet using Cluster API + Flux

-> Setup a Kubernetes multi-cluster fleet using Cluster API and Azure
+> Setup a Kubernetes Multi-cluster fleet using Cluster API and Azure

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Overview

-This is a sample implementation in Codespaces for setting up an Azure Kuberenetes Service (AKS) multi-cluster fleet using Cluster API and Flux.
+This is a sample implementation using Codespaces for setting up an Azure Kuberenetes Service (AKS) multi-cluster fleet using Cluster API and Flux.
 This setup is intended for learning and development purposes and is not production-ready.

 ## Open with Codespaces

-> To use Yyou must have Codespaces enabled in your current organization and/or be a member of the Microsoft OSS.
+> To use you must have Codespaces enabled in your current organization.

 - Click the `Code` button on this repo
 - Click the `Codespaces` tab